a-flyleaf/omori/hrvatski/ostatak-aprila.md

         <span class="omo">Basil</span>: <q>Thank[s]--- *'I'm sorry'??*</q>
         <span class="omo">Aubrey</span>: <q>He doesn't even know Croatian..\..</q>
     an: |-
-      <sup>[1]</sup> <span lang="hr">"Da"</span> usually means "yes," but in this *specific* context it also stands in for "that": If it's used in an independent clause (e.g. "Sorry <u>that I attacked your eye</u>"), then <span lang="hr">"da"</span> as "that" checks out; unlike in English, the "<span lang="hr">da</span>/that" isn't dropped.
+      <sup>[1]</sup> <span lang="hr">"Da"</span> usually means "yes," but in this *specific* context it also means "that": If it's used in an independent clause (e.g. "Sorry <u>that I attacked your eye</u>"), then <span lang="hr">"da"</span> as "that" checks out; unlike in English, the "<span lang="hr">da</span>/that" isn't dropped.
 Otherwise (e.g. "Sorry for attacking your eye"), no dice.

-      <sup>[2]</sup> This bit gave me issues; the original thought was "I have problems," and after I ran around in a small circle trying to use pinpoint a more specific word for "problems," Weeb nudged me back to a 1:1 translation.
+      <sup>[2]</sup> This bit gave me issues; the original thought was "I have problems," and after I ran around in a small circle trying to pinpoint a more specific word for "problems," Weeb nudged me back to a 1:1 translation.
 (Alternatives: "I have issues," "I am dysfunctional/mentally&nbsp;ill," "I am unwell."
 General sentiment of "I'm fucked&nbsp;up [but not phrased in an overly clinical or serious way]."
 "There's something wrong with me" sounded a bit harsh in English but ¯\\\_(&nbsp;:V&nbsp;)_/¯, I do not have enough cultural context for a better phrasing!)

       +"Tup" sound effect courtesy [Wikipedia](https://en.wikipedia.org/wiki/Cross-linguistic_onomatopoeias#Dull_strike).
   - dt: 2023-04-13